 Pennsylvania State University’s landscape architecture department may be one of the oldest landscape architecture programs in the nation, but it’s no stranger to modernization.
 In 2005, the department moved into a new, LEED Gold-rating facility that it shares with the architecture department, and in 2006–just in time for the celebration of the program’s centennial–revamped their undergraduate curriculum.

 I had the opportunity to sit down for an hour with Professors Andrew Cole and Brian Orland to talk about the evolution of the landscape architecture program at Penn State University.
 There are many aspects about PSU’s program that differ from my own undergraduate experience at the University of Maryland, for instance the open studio layout and the fairly large class sizes; I came from a class of eighteen.
-I was also taken on a brief tour of the facilities by two students that offered a great chance to see the studios first-hand.
+I was also taken on a brief tour of the facilities by two students which offered me a chance to see the studios first-hand.
 An in-person visit is crucial since it’s impossible to condense all the information and people into an introductory pamphlet.

-Penn State’s landscape architecture program is a large program with a long history; the department continues to grow and is even dabbling with the idea of offering an online program certificate so that parts of a curriculum can be completed online.
+Penn State’s landscape architecture program is a large program with a long history; the department continues to grow and is even dabbling with the idea of offering an online program certificate so that parts of a curriculum can be completed remotely.
 I’ve broken down some of the highlights that I’ve gleaned from my visit below.

-Sharing the department space with architecture students, the approximately 240-student landscape architecture program sets up shop in a very open environment, with two-story high ceiling workspaces.
+Sharing the department space with the architecture department, the approximately 240-student landscape architecture program sets up shop in a very open environment, with two-story high ceiling workspaces.
 Studios are located on the second and fourth floors, each with an open core in the center so that from the fourth floor, you can look all the way down to the second floor studios.
 A third-floor mezzanine consisting of review and gallery spaces link these two studio floors.
 The second floor is reserved for lowerclassmen, while the fourth floor is for graduate students and upperclassmen.

 Each studio floor consists of rows of large drafting desks, filing cabinets, and shared computer labs.
 Desk rows are divided into sections, and each section is assigned a studio; assignment is carefully determined so that no two adjacent studios will be in session at the same time, but the sections are divided so that theoretically, a landscape architecture section could be working between two architecture sections.